iletavcioski/Faculty_CPP/README.md

-# Problems from Practice and Homeworks at UNI FRI Ljubljana at subject Programming 2 (Programiranje 2)
+# Problems from Practice and Homeworks at UNI FRI Ljubljana at subject Programming 2